MrTheWishes/MATLAB/README.md

 1. Make sure your IV data file is formatted as:
    Voltage (V) ; Current (A)
    (semicolon-separated)
-  use the attached file "DD" for checking
+  use the attached file "test.txt" for checking

 2. Place the background image ( 2.png) instead of:
    C:\Users\ASUS\OneDrive\Desktop\5th\matlab\2.png